-The Melbourne Mining Integrator (MMI) works with explorers, miners and mining equipment, and technology and service providers to tackle the sector’s most challenging problems.
+Through the Melbourne Mining Integrator (MMI), the University of Melbourne works with explorers, miners and mining equipment, technology and service (METS) providers to tackle some of the sector’s most challenging problems.

-We can provide end-to-end solutions working with our partners, from shaping technological problems, analysing those solutions through simulation, through to testing prototypes in our facilities and in the field.
+Working closely with our partners, we can provide end-to-end solutions – from shaping technological problems, analysing the solutions through simulation, through to testing prototypes in our facilities and in the field.

 Our research collaborations deliver innovative solutions with transformative outcomes for industry, communities and the environment.